bklaing2/realms-of-resurgence/Maps of Content/The Wastes.md

 > | _4_     | **d10**             | 2 weeks (12 days, 216 hours)  |
 > | _5_     | **d12**             | 3 months (18 weeks, 111 days) |

+## Resting in the Wastes

+### Short Rest

+Each short rest, the GM will roll the Radiation Die associated with the party's level of radiation, to get an effect from the Radiation Short Rest Table (1-12)

+### Long Rest

+Each long rest, the GM will roll 1d20 + the Radiation Die associated with the party's level of radiation to get an effect from the Radiation Long Rest Table (2-32)

 # Old Stuff

 Every long rest spent in [[The Wastes]], the players must roll to see if they are affected by [[The Wastes]] the normal amount, or if they are extra susceptible to it this day.